PoliticalGraveyard.com

 Slingerland, William H. — of Albany County, N.Y.
 Member of New York state assembly from Albany County 1st District, 1880.
 Burial location unknown.

 Slingerlend, Robert J. (b.
 1915) — of Lake Orion, Oakland County, Mich.
 Born in Mecosta County, Mich., May 4, 1915.
 Democrat.
 Chemical engineer; member of Michigan state house of representatives 63rd District, 1965-66; defeated, 1966.
 Unitarian.
-Still living as of 1966.
+Presumed deceased.
+Burial location unknown.

 Slingland, Ethel — of Benton Harbor, Berrien County, Mich.
 Democrat.
 Member of Michigan Democratic State Central Committee, 1961.
 Female.
 Still living as of 1961.

-SLINGLUFF: See also Gilson Grant Blake, Jr. — James Slingluff Boyd
+SLINGLUFF: See also Gilson Grant Blake Jr. — James Slingluff Boyd

 Slingsby, Emmett J. — of Ottawa, La Salle County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1972.
 Still living as of 1972.

-SLINKARD: See also Michael James Hart
+SLINKARD: See also Raymond Ernest Beckman — Michael James Hart

 Slipp, John W. — of Birdsboro, Berks County, Pa.
 Republican.
 Alternate delegate to Republican National Convention from Pennsylvania, 1912.
 Burial location unknown.